Pontyarelle/Pontyarelle/README.md

 <h3 align="center">A passionate Full Stack Jr developer from Brazil</h3>

 <li>About me:</li>
-   🎓👨‍🎓 I'm a Full Stack Developer Jr from Brazil, who loves open source and currently working at FORD.
+   🎓👨‍🎓 Currently working at FORD.
    I mainly code in TypeScript and Java.
 I love develop with modern web frameworks like Angular, React and React Native.
    I'm always learning and looking for new challenges.